Quality Eye Care At James Tracey Eye Care

 Last but not least: drink more water!
 Staying well-hydrated is good for your eyes and is critical for producing healthy tears, clearing out debris, blinking, and seeing comfortably.
 Be sure you drink lots of water to maintain your eye health, and of course, overall physical well-being.

 Home remedies can relieve mild dry eyes but are not a replacement for a comprehensive eye exam.
-If the symptoms persist or worsen, contact James Tracey Eye Care in Midtown.
+If the symptoms persist or worsen, contact James Tracey Eye Care in Woodcliff Lake.
 We are committed to keeping your eyes healthy and your vision clear.

 - A: Yes.
 Opticians still sometimes use glass for lenses.
 However, glass is not used very often because they aren’t as safe.
 If these glass lenses breaks, they can shatters into many pieces and can injure the eye.
 Glass lenses are much heavier than plastic lenses, so they can make your eyeglasses less comfortable to wear.